 Development of geography

 Geography had its origins in the Greek attempts to understand the world in which they found themselves.
 Once it was realized that the Earth was round, the next step was to estimate its size.
-This was achieved in the 3rd century BC by Eratosthenes.
+This was achieved in the third century BC by Eratosthenes.
 The classical achievement in geography, like that in astronomy, was summed up by Claudius Ptolemy.
 His world map was used for centuries.

 Geographical knowledge next leapt forward in the age of exploration that opened with the voyages of Dias and Columbus.
-The 17th century saw continuing discovery and greatly improved methods of survey.
+The seventeenth century saw continuing discovery and greatly improved methods of survey.
 The earliest modern geographical treatises, including that of Varenius, also appeared in this era.
-The 19th century brought with it the works of Friedrich Humboldt and Karl Ritter, the former stressing physical and systematic geography, the latter the human and historical aspects of the science.
-Encompassing so many different studies, geography since the mid-19th century has become a battleground for the strife between different schools of geographers.
+The nineteenth century brought with it the works of Friedrich Humboldt and Karl Ritter, the former stressing physical and systematic geography, the latter the human and historical aspects of the science.
+Encompassing so many different studies, geography since the mid-nineteenth century has become a battleground for the strife between different schools of geographers.
 While some have encouraged a regional approach, others have preferred to develop a landscape-concept.
 Others have stressed the study of the physical environment while still others have concentrated on political and economic factors.
 A recent group to come to the fore favors the collection of precise numerical data.
 With this they try to build mathematical models of geographic phenomena.